zzzprojects/EntityFramework-Extensions/docs/pages/api/options/merge-keep-identity.md

 {% endhighlight %}

 ## Purpose
-The `MergeKeepIdentity` option let you keep the source identity value when `merging`.
+The `MergeKeepIdentity` option lets you keep the source identity value when `merging`.

-By example, when importing a file, you may want to keep the value specified.
+By example, when importing a file, you may want to keep the specified value.